Fantomas42/django-blog-zinnia/docs/extending_entry_model.rst

 and reusable application.

-Imagine that I find Zinnia really great, but that is misses some fields or features to be the blog app that I need for my django project.
+Imagine that I find Zinnia really great, but that is misses some fields or features to be the blog app that I need for my Django project.
 For example I need to add a custom field linking to an image gallery, 2 solutions:

-* I search for another django blogging app fitting my needs.
+* I search for another Django blogging app fitting my needs.
 * I make a monkey patch, but I won't be able to upgrade to future releases.

 These 2 solutions are really bad, that's why Zinnia provides